GBillotey/Fractalshades/docs/API/colors.rst

 This section describe the objects provided to map reals to colors.

-`Fractal_colormap` objects are usually defined through the GUI interface (which can export them to python human-readable input format).
+`Fractal_colormap` objects are usually defined through the GUI interface (which import them from a picture, and also  export them to a python human-readable input source code).

-For convenience, a `classic_colormap` is provided (blue and orange-brown tones), a few examples of the :doc:`../examples/index` use it.
+For convenience, a few template colomaps are provided (blue and orange-brown tones), see the full list under :doc:`../examples/index`.

 .. toctree::
    :maxdepth: 1